I’m on a quest for one biometric to rule them all.

 Modern science has crowned heart rate variability (HRV) the unequivocal winner.HRV quantifies the impact of everyday lifestyle choices on your physical, mental, and emotional health.
 Click To Tweet

 Use HRV to become a more resilient human, capable of handling greater stress, and making better choices.
 In this post, we are going to cover the science of heart rate variability.
 The causes of low scores, how to train HRV, tips to increase it, and the best HRV biofeedback systems to make it easy.

 Before we get into the nuts and bolts of tracking and improving your own HRV… let’s start with the basics.

 What is HRV & Why Track It?

 Your heart doesn’t actually beat at an exact rhythm.
-A healthy heart varies its paces from one heart beat to the next.
-Heart rate variability is the biometric that captures that slight variation between beats.
+A healthy heart varies its pace from one heartbeat to the next.
+Heart rate variability is a biometric that captures that slight variation between beats.
 Think of it like morse code.
 And different messages correspond to different intervals between beats.

 What kinds of messages?

 Your brain and nervous system constantly communicate.
 Transmitting information about:

 - Light exposure

 Tracking heart rate variability helps you correlate decisions with their brain & body impact (positive and negative).
 Long before they’re detectable via other metrics.HRV demonstrates the intricate link between psychological and physiological processes.
 Click To Tweet